karlpokus/ssh-certs/README.md

 $ vault write ssh-client-signer/roles/dev @vault/dev.json
 ````

 Now we're done with vault, let's create keys with `ssh-keygen` and put them in `~/.ssh/test`.
-Then sign them with the helper script `./sign.sh`.
+Then sign them with the helper script `./sign.sh dev`.

 Start vagrant with `vagrant up`.
 The server will only allow logins with signed ssh keys.
 See `Vagrantfile` for details.

 Login with your signed keys.
 The signed keys are valid for 60 mins.
-Run `./sign.sh` to refresh them.
+Run `./sign.sh dev` to refresh them.

 ````bash
 $ ssh vagrant@127.0.0.1 -p 2222 -i ~/.ssh/test/id_rsa -i ~/.ssh/test/id_rsa-cert.pub -o StrictHostKeyChecking=no